attila-lendvai/openwrt-auto-extroot/README.md

 #### Stage 2: download and install some packages from the internet

-Once it booted into the new extroot, it will continuously attempt to install some OpenWRT packages until an internet connection is set up on the router (either by using ssh or the web UI (LuCI)).
+Once it rebooted into the new extroot, it will continuously keep trying to install some OpenWRT packages until an internet connection is set up on the router.
+You need to do that manually either by using ssh or the web UI (LuCI).

+#### Stage 3, optional

+We also have a 3rd stage, written in Python, but it's commented out here.
+Search for `autoprovision-stage3.py` to see how it's done.

 ### Login